 - Post about your community to any public text channel (#clubhouse, #coffee-talk-text, #share-your-wins)

 - Send a batch of unrequested individual Discord direct messages about your community to members in the Protospiel Online server.

 - Post about the community in your #current-table-chat during a playtest.
 (Use Discord direct messages as described above instead.)

-- For users who post outside of the above guidelines after the date of this FAQ post, we will:
+- For users who post outside of the above guidelines for the first time we will:

 - Delete the post